APPLYING TO MEDICAL SCHOOL

 How Hard is Graduate Entry Medicine?

-Graduate Entry Medicine is not an easier route into medicine.
-As mentioned already, you’ll be studying for the same qualification as students completing the Standard Entry Medicine programme and therefore the demands will be the same.
+Graduate Entry Medicine is a challenging route into medicine.
+As mentioned, you’ll be studying for the same qualification as students completing the Standard Entry Medicine programme, and therefore, the demands will be the same.

 A few things may affect how difficult you find the course:

-2. Your previous degree: Although some medical schools will accept you on to a Graduate Entry programme with a bachelor’s degree in any subject area, it’s likely that you’ll find the programme more accessible if your previous degree was science or health related.
+2. Your previous degree: Although some medical schools will accept you onto a Graduate Entry programme with a bachelor’s degree in any subject area, you’ll likely find the programme more accessible if your previous degree was science or health-related.

 How Much is Graduate Entry Medicine?

-The tuition fees for Graduate Entry Medicine varies depending on the medical school; however, generally it is around the maximum fee of £9,250 for the first academic year, with the possibility of the price increasing in line with inflation in subsequent academic years.
+The tuition fees for Graduate Entry Medicine vary depending on the medical school; however, generally, they are around the maximum fee of £9,250 for the first academic year, with the possibility of the price increasing in line with inflation in subsequent academic years.
 Information about tuition fees for individual universities is available on the UCAS website or the university's website.

 Graduate Entry Medicine Funding